liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/02-apps/greedy-policy-option-portlet.markdown

 The service configuration filters on a service whose `component.name` is `com.liferay.blade.reluctant.vs.greedy.service.HigherRankedService`.

-Note: For deploying to @product-ver@, use file with suffix `.config`.
+Note: For deploying to @sharepoint-ver@, use file with suffix `.config`.
 For earlier versions (i.e., Liferay DXP 7.0 Fix Packs earlier than Fix Pack 8 and Liferay CE Portal 7.0 GA3 or earlier), use the file with suffix `.cfg`.